Lee Cagle's Blue Smoke Risin' on the Mountain -- Dulcimer News and Information, Memphis, Tennessee

 Celtic Tunes for Mountain Dulcimer – This class presents approximately four (depending on the length of the class) Irish/Scottish tunes arranged for mountain dulcimer and includes the use of drones to provide a "bagpipe" effect, as well as some picking techniques.
 The songs are arranged for the intermediate level player.

-I'm in the Mode for Dulcimer! – Students will explore the mountain dulcimer fretboard with emphasis on getting the most from their instrument.
+I'm in the Mode for Dulcimer! – Intermediate to Advanced -- Students will explore the mountain dulcimer fretboard with emphasis on getting the most from their instrument.
 Topics to be covered include: What is a mode?
 What key am I in?
 How do I play a scale on my dulcimer?
 Why are there wide and thin spaces between the frets?
 How do I play a chord?
 Bring your own questions with you!
 This class can be valuable for all levels of players, but some experience with the instrument is helpful toward understanding the concepts presented.

-Songs in the Key of G – The ability to play in a variety of keys is important when playing with other musicians.
+Songs in the Key of G – Intermediate -- The ability to play in a variety of keys is important when playing with other musicians.
 This class will explore the use of chords, a capo, and re-tuning to change keys.
 Novice to intermediate level players.

 Jam Time Favorites / How to Jam – This class is for novice to intermediate players and presents songs that are favorites during jam sessions.
 This class can be presented as a repertoire-building class or it can be used as instruction for how to survive during a jam session.